bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 First, we handle the risk of a `KillSwitch` firing: disable termination.
 If we acquire `terminable`, we know this is to the exclusion of any `KillSwitch`, and are safe to return.
-If we do not acquire `terminable`, a `KillSwitch` has, or is in the process of, signalling a guest termination.
-This means a `SIGALRM` is pending or imminent!
+Otherwise, some `KillSwitch` has terminated, or is in the process of terminating, this guest's execution.
+This means a `SIGALRM` may be pending or imminent!

-A slightly simpler model is to consider that a `SIGALRM` will arrive in the future.
-For correctness, then, we only have to make sure we handle the signal we will be sent!
+A slightly simpler model is to consider that a `SIGALRM` may arrive in the future.
+For correctness, then, we only have to make sure we handle the signal we can be sent!
 We know that we must return to the host, and the guest fault that occurred is certainly more interesting than the guest termination, so we would like to preserve that information.
 There is no information or effect we want from the signal, so silence the alarm on `KillState`.
-This way, when we recieve the imminent `SIGARLM`, we know to ignore it.
+This way, if we recieve the possible `SIGARLM`, we know to ignore it.

-An important question to ask is "How do we know the imminent `SIGARLM` must be ignored?
-Could it not be for another instance?"
+An important question to ask is "How do we know the possible `SIGARLM` must be ignored?
+Could it not be for another instance later on that thread?"
 The answer is, in short, "We ensure it cannot!"

 The `SIGARLM` is thread-directed, so to be an alarm for some other reason, another instance would have to run and be terminated.
 To prevent this, we must